 At the beginning of graduate studies, the task of this course is to show the different possibilities and methods of scientific research of media to facilitate the students to decide what subject to choose for their research as well ad subject of the MA thesis.
-As preparation for independent and responsible scientific research in the field of media research, the course will introduce students (both in theoretical and practical terms) to methodological approaches to mass communication research in the fields of communications as a science, the press, radio, television, new media, ethics, media language, media history, public relations and advertising.
+As preparation for independent and responsible scientific research in the field of media research, the course will introduce students (both in theoretical and practical terms) to methodological approaches to mass communication research in the fields of mass communications.